 How do we respond to public concerns?

 The resort’s 2014 master plan is now under consideration at the Department of Resources and Economic Development.
 The next step is a draft response from Commissioner Rose.
 We ask the Commissioner to address our concerns.

 Additionally, we ask the Commissioner to request and make public vital missing information, such as the resort’s future private development plans and impact studies.
 Some of the studies in the plan are 10-years old and therefore are inaccurate, incomplete, and misleading.
 A transparent review process that includes public forums and additional hearings is essential when considering Mount Sunapee’s future.

 Good planning at the park needs to consider balanced use.
 The Park and Rec 10-year study of 2010 found that 71% of park users feel N.H. parks should focus on traditional uses.
 Many people these days seek low-impact and low-cost recreation.
 In contrast, a family outing to Sunapee during the holiday season for two adults and two teens costs nearly $300.
 Add a meal and rentals, and the cost is $500 a day.

 Mount Sunapee State Park was created by land purchased, gifted, or taken by eminent domain for the public good, not for private gain.
 The Friends of Mount Sunapee believe that cross border development that enables private resort-real estate development will set a dangerous precedent for state lands across New Hampshire.

 Do we really want our parks to become hubs for private real estate development on and around land intended for public benefit and protection?

-The Friends of Mount Sunapee is a grassroots organization that seeks to preserve the essential public values at Mount Sunapee State Park and advocates for protection of the Sunapee highlands, its watersheds and the unique rural character of the communities in the mountain’s shadow.
+The Friends of Mount Sunapee is a grassroots organization that seeks to preserve the essential public values at Mount Sunapee State Park and advocates for the protection of the Sunapee highlands, its watersheds, and the unique rural character of the communities in the mountain’s shadow.